jzaccone/watson-assistant-slots-cloud_functions/README.md

 `/johndoe_dev/default/confirmBooking.json`

+> Note: Replace any "URL-safe" characters with the actual characters.
+For example, if your URL contains `%40`, replace with `@`.

 8. Back in the Watson Assistant tool replace the value of the **name** attribute with the contents of the  clipboard.
 The added JSON should now look something like this:

 ```